How to Help Cats in your Neighborhood

 6. Connect to your Community

-As mentioned, there are plenty of people in your area already out there helping community cats.
+As mentioned, there are most likely plenty of people in your area already out there helping community cats.
 Talk to your neighbors, your county shelter, and your local veterinarian to find out how you can get plugged in.
-There are also Facebook groups where people connect to help community cats where you can get plugged in.
+There are also Facebook groups where people connect to help community cats where you can get involved.
 If you find a group of community cats, look around!
 There's probably already someone working there who needs your help.